tsatria03/CookyCraze/docks/readme.txt

 The starting price of this item in coins before any purchases have been made.

 cost_multiplier
 How much the cost increases with each purchase.
 Uses compounding geometric scaling, meaning each purchase multiplies the previous price rather than adding a fixed amount to the original.

 1.25 means each purchase costs 25 percent more than the last, and 1.0 means the price never changes.

-Unlike a flat multiplier, which is applied once to a fixed base and always produces the same result, a compounding multiplier grows on top of itself every time.
-The difference between the two becomes dramatic very quickly.
+Unlike a flat multiplier, a compounding multiplier grows on top of itself every time.
+The difference becomes dramatic very quickly.

 A flat multiplier of 1.25 on a base cost of 100 always charges 125 coins no matter how many times you buy.
-A compounding multiplier of 1.25 starts at 100 coins but reaches around 930 coins by purchase 10, nearly 5 billion coins by purchase 100, and numbers so large they become meaningless long before purchase 200.
+A compounding multiplier of 1.25 starts at 100 coins but reaches around 930 coins by purchase 10, and nearly 5 billion coins by purchase 100.

 This means even values that look small are dangerous at scale.
 A multiplier of 1.05 feels gentle at first, but after 300 purchases the price will have grown into the quadrillions.
 A multiplier of 1.1 reaches that point even sooner.
 Players who progress far into the game will buy certain items hundreds of times, so a multiplier that seems fine at purchase 20 will eventually make the item completely unaffordable.

 This also affects bundle prices directly.
 Bundles calculate their cost by summing the current singles shop prices of all their items.
-If any item in a bundle has an inflated price due to a high multiplier, that inflation carries over into every bundle containing it, and is then multiplied further by the quantity being purchased.
+If any item in a bundle has an inflated price due to a high multiplier, that inflation carries over into every bundle containing it.

 It is strongly recommended to keep this value at or below 1.02 for any item players are expected to buy many times.
-Values above 1.05 should only be used for items with a very low purchase cap or items that are intentionally meant to become unaffordable after a small number of purchases.
+Values above 1.05 should only be used for items with a very low purchase cap or items intentionally meant to become unaffordable after a small number of purchases.

 amount
 How much of the target stat is gained per purchase.
 For flat items this is a fixed number.
 For percentage items this is the percentage value.

 For cooky_speed flat items, this is the number of milliseconds the bake interval is reduced by.
 Use %item_count in the description as a placeholder and it will be replaced with this value.

 min_rank
 The minimum rank the player must reach before this item can be purchased.
 0 means the item is available from the start.

 Locked items still appear in the shop showing their required rank and description.

 use_percent